Robots From Basel Set to Revolutionize Surgery

 Drug discovery has come a long way from guess work to a structural and targeted approach to finding new and better remedies.
 To develop new drugs, companies need to stay up to date about the latest discoveries in genomics, proteomics, structural or quantitative biology.

 Forbes recently called Switzerland “the Silicon Valley of Robotics” and said the country has “emerged as a serious competitor to California for the technologies, people and funding that will power the world’s fourth socio-economic revolution”.
 Find out why.

 This breakthrough technology for deep-seated tumor irradiation has become one of the leading forms of tumor and cancer treatment around the world.
 With proton therapy, tumor tissues are destroyed using protons.

 Medical Application of Virtual and Augmented Reality Tools.

-With the Virtual Reality tool Specto, doctors can interact in a three-dimensional space with the patient data prior to surgery.
+With the Virtual Reality tool SpectoVR, doctors can interact in a three-dimensional space with the patient data prior to surgery.

 Electron Diffraction for Drug Discovery

 Modern pharmaceutical development is tailored to the chemical and physical characteristics of active organic compounds.
 Obtaining a polymorph portfolio of a compound is a demanding process.
 With its advantages, electron diffraction represents one of the most promising fields of research for unlocking new possibilities in structure-based drug discovery.

 Storing solar energy as hydrogen is a promising way for developing comprehensive renewable energy systems.
 Building on a unique idea, EPFL scientists have now developed a simple, unconventional method to fabricate high-quality, efficient solar panels for direct solar hydrogen production with low cost.

 Disabled people pilot a robot remotely with their thoughts